mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Key Package:
-: A signed object describing a client's identity and capabilities, and including an HPKE public key that can be used to encrypt to that client.
+: A signed object describing a client's identity and capabilities, and including a hybrid public-key encryption (HPKE {{!I-D.irtf-cfrg-hpke}} ) public key that can be used to encrypt to that client.

 Initialization Key (InitKey):
 : A key package that is prepublished by a client, which other clients can use to